 PartCat’s research specialises in the synthesis, functionalisation, characterisation and application of novel particle and catalyst systems.
 The team undertake a holistic research approach from deep fundamental understanding of particulate systems and processes through basic and applied research.
 Applied research incorporates a comprehensive approach to the design, discovery and characterisation of new particulate materials and how these are used for catalytic and photocatalytic processes, environmental remediation, clean energy production and utilisation and health care.

-At UNSW, the PartCat Research team works closely with members from across the Materials Energy Research Laboratory in Nanoscale, Nano Electro Chemistry Group, UNSW Microgrid and Energy System Research Group and ARC Research Hub for Integrated Energy Storage Solutions to address future societal and industry challenges whilst developing solutions and emerging technologies around hydrogen production and storage, catalysis for CO2 conversion and integrated power systems.
+At UNSW, the PartCat Research team works closely with members from across the ARC Training Centre for the Global Hydrogen Economy (GlobH2E), Materials Energy Research Laboratory in Nanoscale, UNSW Digital Future Institute and ARC Research Hub for Integrated Energy Storage Solutions to address future societal and industry challenges whilst developing solutions and emerging technologies around hydrogen production and storage, catalysis for CO2 conversion and integrated power systems.